 In September 1999, we adopted a tax-qualified employee savings and retirement plan (the "401(k) Plan").
 We can make matching and/or profit-sharing contributions to the 401(k) Plan on behalf of all participants at our sole discretion.
-All employees over the age of 21 that have completed at least 500 hours of service are eligible to participate in the 401(k) Plan.
+All full-time employees are eligible to voluntarily participate in the 401(k) Plan after their 90 day introductory period.
 To date, we have not made contributions to this plan.